-Navigate to the resource group you want to move.
-Go to the Resource Groups blade in the Azure portal and then navigate to the particular resource group.
+Navigate to the group you want to move.
+Go to the Resource Groups blade in the Azure portal and then navigate to the particular group.

-Here select all the dependent resources on another/independent individual resources.
-The circled area for the check box is using which you may select all the resources of one single page listing max 100 resources.
+Here select all the dependent objects on another/independent individual objects.
+The circled area for the check box is using which you may select all the content of one single page listing max 100 resources.

-Next in the resources to move screen, review the resources that are to be moved over which are all automatically selected.
+Next in the resources to move screen, review the content that are to be moved over which are all automatically selected.
 Then select the subscription and resource group you want to move target.
-If the resource group is not already created, you can create it now in the target subscription.
+If the group is not already created, you can create it now in the target subscription